juanpallotta/LPP/README.md

 ## NetCDF's File Produced for Data Level 1

-All the variables generated in module `lidarAnalysis_PDL1` are stored in a sub-group called `L1_Data`, and the information from data level 0 is mantained in the root of the NetCDF file.
+All the variables generated in module `lidarAnalysis_PDL1` are stored in a sub-group called `L1_Data`, and the information from data level 0 is mantained in the root structure of the NetCDF file.

 ### Dimensions